 The NBISM provides both a rank and score of the overall and individual elements of a country's reputation.
 It is important to note that the rank is responsive to changes in the sample of evaluated countries and is therefore informative about the relative rankings in a particular year only.
 The score enables direct comparison between years.

-GfK supplied the Scottish Government with a methodology report, and three datasets:
+Ipsos Public Affairs supplied the Scottish Government with a methodology report, a narrative report, and the following datasets: